 HQ Address: Red Cow Interchange Estate, 1 Ballymount Road, Clondalkin, Dublin 22, D22 HW67

-Rekopol Organizacja Odzysku Opakowań S.A. is a non-profit organization in Warsaw, Poland.
+Rekopol Organizacja Odzysku Opakowań S.A. is a non-profit organisation in Warsaw, Poland.
 It can help your company to:

 - Fulfill your EPR obligations